kripthor/pwnagotchi-beacons/README.md

 This release is not even beta.
 Help developing is welcomed.
 Feel free to reach me via @kripthor or in pwnagotchi Slack #plugins channel

+# Kudos
+Special thanks to Dipsylala for being so helpful and for his HTML UI that I ended up cannibalizing in the Android app.